vp5h/VidTube/README.md

 # VidTube

-A video that levrages youtube dataV3 Api to Show Videos, Chnannels, Searches and Logged users Subscriptions and can add comments
+A video App that leverages youtube dataV3 Api to Show Videos, Channels, Searches and Logged users Subscriptions and can add comments

 ## Features